exposit/pythia-oracle/README.md

 #### What is it?

-Pythia is a framework to run solo adventures and generate content for sandbox campaigns.
+Pythia is a tool to run solo adventures and to generate content for sandbox campaigns.
 It uses Python 2.7 and Kivy and will probably run on any platform they will.
 I wrote it with two goals in mind; first, I wanted to be able to generate content on the fly for my group sandbox campaign while keeping track of that content and second, I wanted to be able to run solo characters through adventures that would surprise me.

 Pythia doesn't replace systems like Mythic GM Emulator or Scarlet Heroes or your favorite random chart -- it just makes it easier to use them.

-#### Solo RPG Gaming!
+#### Solo Roleplaying!
 How does that even work?

+The easiest way to get a handle on it is to read actual plays; there are a whole bunch using lots of different systems and formats on the [Lone Wolf Roleplaying](https://plus.google.com/communities/116965157741523529510) g+ group.
+And you can see APs using Pythia on my blog.

 The basic procedure I use is pick an RPG system (usually Scarlet Heroes), make a character, fire this program up, and start asking questions.
 Type in a question like "Am I in a cave?" and hit the "???" button.
 If the answer is yes, hit the "what do I see" button and interpret.
 If no, maybe the hero is in a castle.
 Or a spaceship.
 Or in a forest.
 Ask again to find out!